-- Opiate use is associated with increased incidence of intra-uterine growth retardation and preterm delivery.
-This contributes to an increased rate of low birthweight and perinatal mortality.
+- Opiate use is associated with increased incidence of intrauterine growth restriction and preterm delivery.
+This contributes to an increased rate of low birth weight and perinatal mortality.
 Women addicted to heroin who wish to become pregnant should be urged to enter a detoxification programme before conception and if not then at least stabilised on methadone.

 - The direct effects of cannabis on the fetus are uncertain but may be harmful.
 Its use associated with smoking is known to be harmful and women should be counselled against smoking cannabis before and during pregnancy.

 - Consider potential hazards at home (eg, pets or farm animals, domestic chemicals) or at work.